-The first step in comforting a dying rabbit is to first make sure it’s really dying and it’s inevitable.
+The first step in comforting a dying rabbit is to first make sure it’s really dying and that it’s inevitable.
 Giving up when there’s a chance that your rabbit might recover should not be an option.

 Signs that a rabbit would inevitably die: